Skip to content

 Anti-amyloid antibody intravenous (IV) therapies

-Such as aducanumab (Aduhelm), change disease progression.
+Administered by specialists only, these medications such as aducanumab (Aduhelm), may slow disease progression.
 This treatment may be most effective for people with early Alzheimer's, which has been studied in clinical trials.

 How to prevent Alzheimer's disease and dementia